iherman/rdfjs-c14n/README.md

 The package has been written in TypeScript but is distributed in JavaScript; the type definition (i.e., `index.d.ts`) is included in the distribution.

+Also, using appropriate tools (e.g., [esbuild](https://esbuild.github.io/)) the package can be included into a module that can be loaded into a browser.

 ## Usage

 There is a more detailed documentation of the classes and types [on github](https://iherman.github.io/rdfjs-c14n/).
 The basic usage may be as follows: